Production Guide#

 COMMIT;

 Note: This is all-or-nothing — if any migration fails, the entire transaction rolls back.
 The exception block provides clear context about which file caused the failure.
-For true partial progress, see Per-file commits .
+For true partial progress, see Committing in phases .

 Important: PL/pgSQL does not support direct SAVEPOINT commands.
 If you need savepoint-based isolation (like the test framework provides), use top-level SQL outside of DO blocks, or use BEGIN...EXCEPTION...END blocks which create implicit savepoints for error recovery.